 Content Science partners with the world’s leading organizations to close the content gap in digital business.
 We bring together the complete capabilities you need to transform or scale your content approach.
 Through proprietary data, smart strategy, expert consulting, creative production, and one-of-a-kind products like ContentWRX and Content Science Academy, we turn insight into impact.
 Don’t simply compete on content.
 Win.

-Dr. Christopher Jones is Vice President of Content Science, where he oversees operations and leads the company’s health solutions.
+Christopher Jones, PhD, LCSW is Vice President of Content Science, where he oversees operations and leads the company’s health solutions.
 Dr. Jones is passionate about modernizing health by modernizing approaches to content and data, from strategy through implementation.
 Prior to joining Content Science, Dr. Jones completed a successful tenure at Centers for Disease Control and Prevention, where he most recently served as the Director of Performance and Evaluation.
 His technical expertise spans a range of topics, from mental health to heart disease to health equity.
 Dr. Jones also has a track record of establishing and scaling productive, innovative, and inclusive teams.

 This article is about